Why Play Blindfold Chess? 7 Reasons from History and Science

 Blindfold chess offers a clean test of calculation under pressure.
 Records like Gareyev's 48-board simul drew skeptics calling it a stunt.
 His strong performance against diverse opponents demonstrated the effectiveness of systematic visualization training.

 Some find mental boards clearer than crowded tournament tables.
-Poor lighting or noise doesn't affect a game that lives in your head.
-Patterns like long diagonals or hidden pins stand out without physical pieces blocking lines.
-Systematic visualization training turns flashes of insight into reliable skills.
+Poor lighting or noise does not affect a game that lives in your head.
+"Patterns such as long diagonals or hidden pins are easily noticeable without pieces obstructing the lines."
+Systematic visualization training turns flashes of insight into reliable skills, and you can extend the same skill set across the board with our complete guide to chess visualization training.

 The historical roots of blindfold chess: An ancient practice